 His current practice involves working with printmaking, digital video and sound with interest concentrated at the point where these approaches meet and cross – the editonable act/event/encounter of pulling a print or screening a film, the re-presenting of this act/event/encounter and its relationship with memory, place and time.

-He exhibits widely and his work is held in many international public collections such as:
+Mark Graver’s work is held in many international public collections such as:

 The Victoria and Albert Museum, London, Cary Collection at Rochester Institute of Technology, New York, USA, The Ashmolean Museum, Oxford, UK, The Art Gallery of Ballarat, Victoria, Australia, Tasmanian Museum and Art Gallery, Hobart, Australia, Queen Victoria Museum and Art Gallery, Launceston, Tasmania, Australia, Burnie Regional Art Gallery, Tasmania, Australia, Silpakorn University, Bangkok, Thailand, Whangarei Art Museum, Whangarei, NZ, Kent Print Collection, Kent University, UK, Federation University Art Collection – Ballarat, Victoria, Australia, Jinling Museum of Art, Nanjing, China, Guangdong Museum of Art, Guangzhou, China, Penang State Art Gallery, Penang, Malaysia, National Museum Of Fine Art, Taiwan, Lessedra Gallery, Sofia, Bulgaria, Douro Museum of Printmaking, Douro, Portugal, Durban University – Arts for Humanity Collection, South Africa, Literature and Arts Department, Heilongjiang provincial government, Harbin, China, CONARTE – Non Toxic Printmaking Museum Collection, Leon, Monterrey, Mexico, Painting and Sculpture Museums Association, Istanbul Turkey, Tolpuddle Museum, Dorset, England, Camberwell College of Arts, London, England, James Wallace Trust, New Zealand.